kirushenski/gatsby-starter-vadyan/README.md

 🚨 To get Gatsby queries working you need to have `public/static` folder with pre-build static queries results.
 So make sure that you run `yarn dev` or `yarn build` command before.
 And if you change queries while in Storybook, you need to repeat this process again

 🚨 Gatsby integration with Storybook was accidentally broken in the previous release (refer to [issue](https://github.com/gatsbyjs/gatsby/issues/26099)).
 As temporary solution `gatsby` and `babel-plugin-remove-graphql-queries` versions are locked in `package.json`.
-When this will be solved we can upgrade Gatsby and remove `resolutions` field
+When this will be solved we can upgrade Gatsby and remove plugin from `resolutions` field

 🚨 `.storybook/preview-head.html` file was added to override stories background color.
 In other way background will be the same as your global body color (in this demo its purple)